Janko-360/Janko-360/README.md

 ### Hi there I'm Janko-360

-These are the projects from my degree and some personal projects as well.
+These are my projects.
+Unfortunately, I can not show the code projects from my degree since that might enable others to plagiarize my work.
+So, what I have here, for now, are my recreational projects.

 Enjoy 😀